The Biggest Barriers to Growing Sales

 Barrier No.1: The Sales Process

-A poorly defined sales process that isn’t being used by frontline sales teams.
-This not only wastes valuable selling time but almost always leads to missing huge sales opportunities.
+A poorly defined sales process that isn’t used by frontline sales teams.
+This wastes valuable selling time and almost always leads to missing tremendous sales opportunities.

 Barrier No.2: Lack of fundamental sales skills

 Failing to focus on and develop essential sales skills leads to below-average performance and, consequently below-average sales results.

 Barrier No.3: The balancing act

 I am not having a simple system to focus sales activities between prospecting, lead generation, converting and management.